Share To Facebook

 Competitive Salary and Benefits

 TA YA offers salaries and bonuses that are highly competitive within the industry.
 In 2023, with the company's profit growth, bonuses increased accordingly, leading to a 53.1% rise in the average employee salary.
 Additionally, the median salary for full-time, non-managerial employees increased by 53.6%.
+Furthermore, TA YA announced a structural salary adjustment at the end of 2023, with monthly salaries increasing by at least NT$1,170 starting in 2024.
+We believe that competitive compensation provides a significant advantage in attracting top talent.

 Welfare and Care